California Agricultural Labor Relations Board

 The Agricultural Labor Relations Board (ALRB) is an agency of the California state government that administers the California Agricultural Labor Relations Act, which establishes collective bargaining for farmworkers in the state.
 The ALRB has two functions: To conduct, oversee, and certify representation elections, and to investigate unfair labor practice (ULP) charges and pursue remedies.
 Administrative law judges and agency staff adjudicate most cases, with the five-member Board serving as a final arbiter.
 The ALRB is overseen by the California Labor and Workforce Development Agency.

-Legal controversies

-De-certification of UFW at major fruit farm
+Gerawan Farming Union De-certification Dispute

-In 2013, farmworkers for one of California's largest fruit growers requested the ALRB to supervise an election to decertify the United Farm Workers as their representative, citing the union's failure to act in their interests.
+In 2013, farmworkers for Gerawan Farming, one of California's largest fruit growers requested the ALRB to supervise an election to decertify the United Farm Workers as their representative, citing the union's failure to act in their interests.
 ALRB attorneys tried to prevent the decertification elections from taking place.
 A California state assemblyman representing the Central Valley area accused the ARLB of being a “rogue agency” that is “out of control.”
 The ALRB's regional director tried to prevent the workers from voting, leading workers to sue the ALRB to force agency to permit them to choose whether or not to be represented by the UFW.